pdxbmw/hdm/README.md

 Beyond simple averaging, the application performs statistical tests to determine whether the experts' evaluations are significantly different from each other.
 This is done using a one-way ANOVA F-test.

+### The Core Question

 At its core, the F-test answers a fundamental question: when experts give different alternatives different scores, are those differences real and meaningful, or could they just be noise from experts disagreeing with each other?

-Here's a simple analogy: imagine you asked 5 friends to rate their favorite ice cream flavors, chocolate, vanilla, and strawberry.
-Each friend gives each flavor a score.
+> **Simple Analogy:** Imagine you asked 5 friends to rate their favorite ice cream flavors, chocolate, vanilla, and strawberry. > Each friend gives each flavor a score.
 The question is: did chocolate actually win, or do your friends just disagree so much that the "winner" is meaningless?
 If all 5 friends gave chocolate scores of 9-10, vanilla scores of 5-6, and strawberry scores of 2-3, you can trust that chocolate really is the favorite.
 But if one friend gave chocolate a 2 and another gave it a 10, while they all agree vanilla is mediocre, the apparent winner might not mean anything.

 The F-test mathematically determines which scenario you have: reliable ranking with expert agreement, or unreliable ranking with too much disagreement.

+### How the F-Test Works

 To understand what the F-test does, consider an example with three alternatives being evaluated by five experts.
 Each expert gives each alternative a score.
 The question we're trying to answer is: are the differences between the alternatives' average scores meaningful, or could they just be random noise from experts disagreeing with each other?

 The F-test works by comparing two types of variation.
 The first is **between-group variation** (variation between alternatives): do the alternatives have genuinely different scores, or are they essentially the same?
 For instance, if Alternative A averages 0.45, Alternative B averages 0.35, and Alternative C averages 0.20, there's clear variation between the groups.
 The second type is **within-group variation** (variation among experts for the same alternative): do experts agree on that alternative's score, or is there disagreement?
 If all five experts gave Alternative A scores between 0.43 and 0.47, that's low within-group variation, the experts mostly agree.
 But if the scores ranged from 0.20 to 0.70, that's high within-group variation, the experts strongly disagree.

-Think of it this way: between-group variation is the signal (are the alternatives actually different?), and within-group variation is the noise (how much do experts disagree?).
+> **Key Insight:** Between-group variation is the signal (are the alternatives actually different?), and within-group variation is the noise (how much do experts disagree?).
 The F-test calculates a signal-to-noise ratio.

-High signal and low noise means we can trust the ranking.
-Low signal and high noise means the ranking could just be random.
+### The Statistical Measures

 The test calculates these variations mathematically using several statistical measures: